Quadrant

 The numbers in the quadrant are expressed in the ordered pair (a, b) where 'a' is the x- coordinate and 'b' is the y-coordinate.
 To understand how to plot a point in the four quadrants, we need to observe the signs of an x-coordinate (also called abscissa) and a y-coordinate (also called ordinate).
 This gives an idea about the quadrant in which the given point lies.
 For example, we are given a point P (-4,6).
 Without even plotting it on a graph, by observing its sign (-ve, +ve) we can make out that it lies in quadrant II.

-- The abscissa gives the information about the horizontal distance of the point from the Y-axis and its sign tells the direction, i.e., left or right.
+- The abscissa gives information about the horizontal distance of the point from the Y-axis and its sign tells the direction, i.e., left or right.
 For example, abscissa = -4 means, starting from the origin, we need to go along the x-axis in a negative direction (left) up to 4 units.

-- The ordinate gives the information about the vertical distance of the point from origin and its sign tells the direction, i.e., above or below the origin.
+- The ordinate gives information about the vertical distance of the point from the origin and its sign tells the direction, i.e., above or below the origin.
 In the above example, ordinate = 6 means, starting from the origin, we need to go along the y-axis in a positive direction (up) up to 6 units.

 How to Plot Points on Quadrants?

+Let us learn how to plot points on quadrants with the help of the following example.
 Let us plot point D (5,-3) on a cartesian plane.
 First, observe the sign to identify its quadrant.
 The point is of the type (+ve, -ve) which lies in quadrant IV.
 Abscissa = 5; So, take a point P at a distance of 5 units from the origin on the right-hand side.
 Ordinate = -3; Now, move the point P vertically down by a distance of 3 units.

-Important Notes
+Important Notes on Quadrants:

 - The origin (0,0) lies on both X and Y axes.
+It doesn't belong to any quadrant.

 - X-coordinate is also called abscissa and the y-coordinate is also known as ordinate.

-ā Related Articles
+☛ Related Articles

 Examples on Quadrant